drakkan/terraform-provider-sftpgo/docs/resources/admin.md

 ### Read-Only

 - `created_at` (Number) Creation time as unix timestamp in milliseconds.
+- `id` (String) Required to use the test framework.
+Matches the username.
 - `last_login` (Number) Last login as unix timestamp in milliseconds.
 - `updated_at` (Number) Last update time as unix timestamp in milliseconds.